-No reason to be impressed or scared off by the post-COP15 sally of the climate-skeptics, the environment/climate nexus is still the most important single challenge (and opportunity) before us.
-The on-going emergency sets the base timetable for action in our sector.
+No reason to be impressed or scared off by the insistent sallies of the climate-skeptics, the environment/climate nexus is still the most important single challenge (and opportunity) before us.
+The on-going climate emergency sets the base timetable for action in our sector.
 Getting the carbon, and with it fossil fuels, out of the sector is an important goal in any event.
 But there is far more to it than that.

 At the same time GHG reduction works as a strong surrogate for just about everything else to which we need to be giving priority attention in our cities, chief among them the need to cut traffic.
-Fewer vehicles on the road means reduced energy consumption, less pollution in all forms, fewer accidents, reduced bills for infrastructure construction and maintenance, quieter and safer cities, and the long list goes on.
+Fewer vehicles on the road moving at lower steady speeds means reduced energy consumption, less pollution in all forms, fewer accidents, reduced bills for infrastructure construction and maintenance, quieter and safer cities, and the long list goes on.

-What is so particularly interesting about the mobility sector is that there is really a great deal we can do in a relatively little time.
+What is so particularly interesting about the mobility sector is that there is really a great deal we can achieve in a relatively little time.
 And at relatively low cost.
-Beyond this, there is an important joker which also needs to be brought into the picture from the very beginning, and that is that these reductions can be achieved not only without harming the economy or quality of life for the vast majority of all people.
-To the contrary sustainable transport reform can be part of a 21st century economic revival which places increased emphasis on services and not products.
+Beyond this, there is an important joker which also needs to be brought into the picture from the very beginning — and that is that these reductions can be achieved not only without harming the economy or quality of life for the vast majority of all people.
+To the contrary sustainable transport reform can be part of a 21st century economic revival which places increased emphasis on equity, choice, services and quality of life, and not possession and products.

 Strategy 2.
 Tighten time frame for action